ahmadbagus99/ScannerAPICreatio/README.md

 1. Open the Scanner dashboard.
 2. Add or edit a Creatio instance.
-3. Set the Creatio source directory and scanning options.
-On native Windows, the folder browser starts at **This PC** so you can select a drive first.
+3. Click the folder icon next to the **Creatio project path** field and browse to the Creatio source directory.
+The browser starts from the user home directory and works on native and Docker deployments alike.
 4. Run the scan.
 5. Review the generated OpenAPI document.
 6. Select **Publish** to send it to the Viewer.